ksalpern/ai-image-generator/README.md

 # AI image generator

 Click [here](https://ai-image-generator-ksalpern.vercel.app/) to see the app!
+Click [here](https://www.youtube.com/watch?v=a6kESfs-Mzs) how it works locally!

 ## What will I see in this build